 Smoking meat is one tasty foodie trend that we’re loving.
 If you’re also a fan of that delicious charcoal-y taste, the key is using the right fuel source (charcoal or briquettes), keeping the smoke trapped inside the BBQ (you’ll need one with a lid) and using an indirect cooking method.

 “Indirect cooking is when there is a separation of the heat source underneath and the protein you’re cooking,” says Jason of Highland Fires & BBQs.

 “You can cook a lamb roast, pork roast or anything that you would typically roast in the oven using the indirect method on a BBQ with a lid.
-You get that mouth-watering smoky flavour which you just can’t get in an oven.”
+You can use chips or chunks in your wood of choice to get that mouth-watering smoky flavour which you just can’t get in an oven.”

-Best BBQ for fans of flavour // Weber Original Charcoal Kettle
+Best BBQ for fans of flavour // Definitely the new SmokeFire Wood Fired Pellet Barbecue.

 Let me entertain you

 You know this guy or girl!
 In fact, you might even BE that guy or girl.
 Every weekend there’s something on at your place.
 You’re on the back deck flipping burgers, searing salmon skewers or keeping a close eye on the rotisserie chicken slowing turning (and smelling like heaven!).
 Beer in one hand.
 Tongs in the other!

 “You’re going to be spending all your time out at the barbecue and don’t want to be running back into the kitchen, so you need a BBQ that has plenty of space and does it all – roasting, grilling, rotisserie, smoking, even baking,” says Jason.

 And if you’ve got steak on the menu, Mark Chance from PepperGreen Estate’s Tasting Room at Berrima recommends restraint.